VTeteruk/conferences_scraping/README.md

 python main.py
 ```

-The parsed data will be added to an Excel file named:
+The parsed data will be added to an Excel file named by default:
 `Data Entry - 5th World Psoriasis & Psoriatic Arthritis Conference 2018 - Case format (2).xlsx`
 in the `results` directory.
 ___